Mary White life

 Senior Common Room

-The Senior Common Room is a group that meets every month to provide it is a link between students, faculty support, and the community.
+The Senior Common Room is a group that meets every month to provide a link between students, faculty support, and the community.
 The SCR discusses and plans ongoing mentoring and activities for all students.

 The Senior Resident Fellow (SRF) is primarily responsible for helping the Head of College in Residential College pastoral care.
 This role involves working closely with the Resident Fellow and Academic Mentor teams to ensure the best pastoral care possible is on offer to residents.